 Leucine Prevents Age-Related Muscle Atrophy

-Older adults are more sedentary and have a slowed metabolism.
-As a result, muscles mass is slowly reduced, which can also lead to joint problems.
+Older adults are more sedentary and have a slower metabolism.
+As a result, muscle mass is slowly reduced, which can also lead to joint problems.
 After osteoporosis and osteoarthritis, muscle wasting is the third major musculoskeletal problem for many seniors.